politics-uncensored/politics-uncensored.github.io/_pages/channel-guidelines.md

 4. Bots & Scripts are not permitted.
 5. All users are expected to report ToS violations to channel ops.
 All reports are treated as confidential.
 6. Public logging of this channel is discouraged.
-7. Channel stats are available [here](https://rednsx.org/irc/politics-uncensored).
-8. All reports of ToS violations will be investigated utilizing official channel or server op logs only.
+7. All reports of ToS violations will be investigated utilizing official channel or server op logs only.
-9. Any action taken upon any complaint/report is private and will not be discussed or reviewed with the reporter.
+8. Any action taken upon any complaint/report is private and will not be discussed or reviewed with the reporter.
-10. Reports are confidential.
+9. Reports are confidential.
-11. Do not expect ANY overt response to ANY report.
+10. Do not expect ANY overt response to ANY report.
-12. Administrative preemption: Any user deemed to be Disruptive™ will be quieted, de-voiced, and/or removed from the channel without notice and without recourse.
+11. Administrative preemption: Any user deemed to be Disruptive™ will be quieted, de-voiced, and/or removed from the channel without notice and without recourse.

 ## 5. Server Rules